Puzzl-Media/DappKitty/README.md

 ### WindowKitty (core, fully supported)

 **WindowKitty** lets you simulate different runtime environments with config overrides.
 Use the config to override `window`, `theme`, and `dapp` contexts for each environment.
+You can also override logLevel and theme per environment.

 ```js
 prod: {